-- In 2012 through 2014, the City submitted FEMA Certification Guidance Document report and began an assessment of the impact of FEMA's new FIRM maps. - Beginning in 2015, Staff revised the engineer's scope to better adapt a strategy to support identifying existing deficiencies, corrective actions and validation of the FEMA FIRM maps in lieu of "certifying" the systems.
-This is a result of the changes from the FEMA moving from the Provisional Accreditation Levee (PAL) to the Levee Accreditation Mapping Procedure (LAMP). - In 2015, Type A Board and City Council approved HDR MSA contract. - A meeting was held with FEMA on August 26th 2015 to discuss the LAMP and several task orders were negotiated.
-(See Task Orders Below) - Task Order No. 2 was conducted with the consultant and was completed in 2016.
+- In 2012 through 2014, the City submitted a FEMA Certification Guidance Document and began an assessment of the impact of FEMA's new FIRM maps. - Beginning in 2015, Staff revised the engineer's scope to better adapt a strategy to support identifying existing flood protection deficiencies, corrective actions and validation of the FEMA FIRM maps in lieu of "certifying" the systems.
+This is a result of the changes from FEMA moving from the Provisional Accreditation Levee (PAL) to the Levee Accreditation Mapping Procedure (LAMP). - In 2015, Type A Board and City Council approved an MSA contract with HDR. - A meeting was held with FEMA on August 26th 2015 to discuss the LAMP and several task orders were negotiated.
+(See Task Orders Below) - Task Order No. 2, a flood protection system vulnerabilities assessment, was conducted with the consultant and was completed in 2016.
 It is possible this can be re-opened at a later date.

 - In 2016, the engineer prepared a proposal for Task Orders No. 3, 4, and 5.
 The Scope of Work (SOW) of Task Order No. 3 is to develop a new 2D hydraulic model for the downtown flood protection area.
 The SOW of Task Order No. 4 is to develop conceptual design of improvements for the Salt Flats Levee since the Salt Flats Levee is treated as freeboard deficient under FEMA's LAMP guidelines.
-The SOW of Task Order No. 5 is to develop preliminary design of Museum Floodwall Replacement. - The HDR Vulnerabilities Assessment was reviewed at the March 2016 Type A Board meeting.
+The SOW of Task Order No. 5 is to develop preliminary design of Museum Floodwall Replacement. - The HDR Flood Protection System Vulnerabilities Assessment (Task Order No. 2) was reviewed at the March 2016 Type A Board meeting.